badamczewski/PowerUp/README.md

 //up:simpleNames      <- Simplify compiler generated names.
 //up:showCode         <- Show source code maps, that map assembly instructions to source code.
 //up:relativeAddr     <- All instruction adresses will start from zero.
+//up:diff source={X}, target={Y} <- Creates a side by side diff of methods that are provided in the 'source' and 'target' parameters.
 ```

 Due to some limitations with C# attributes certain features will remain exclusively as comment-level attributes.